 The World Economic Forum is partnering with governments and companies to create flexible regulations that allow drones to be manufactured and used in various ways to help society and the economy.

-In 2017 the World Economic Forum’s Centre for the Fourth Industrial Revolution teamed up with the Government of Rwanda to draft the world’s first framework for governing drones at scale.
+In 2017 the World Economic Forum teamed up with the Government of Rwanda to draft the world’s first framework for governing drones at scale.
 Lessons from this experience have helped contribute to a drone operations toolkit that was launched at the Annual Meeting 2019 in Davos.
-The Centre is now working with governments and companies in Africa, Asia, Europe and North America to help them craft policies that will bring all the benefits of drone technology to society while minimizing its risks.
+The Forum is now working with governments and companies in Africa, Asia, Europe and North America to help them craft policies that will bring all the benefits of drone technology to society while minimizing its risks.

 Drones can do many wonderful things – from delivering goods to your doorstep in record time and mapping vast stretches of land, to providing food and medicine to sick or crisis-affected populations.
 Yet their upsides are often overshadowed by concerns about privacy, collisions and other potential dangers.